Dirac231/EXP101/README.md

 ## What is this?

-A guide to learn linux exploit development from scratch (but only if you complete the exercises)
+This is an exercise-based guide to learn linux exploit development from scratch, mainly for 64-bit architectures.